Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Introduction

 In Section~\ref{sec:bg}, we present LDL factorization in terms of elementary graph operations, and review prior work on solving saddle point systems of equations.
-In the subsequent sections, we present our contributions, \begin{itemize} \item in Section~\ref{sec:nsldl}, we present a new algorithm for LDL factorization of saddle point systems, which applies an adaptation of Schilders' null-space algorithm in order to reduce the problem to LU and LDL factorization of blocks, \item in Section~\ref{sec:app_ldl_strassen}, we give an algorithm for dense LDL factorization that reduces to matrix multiplication, with complexity $O(n^\omega)$ algorithm for $n\times n$ matrices, \item our main contribution, presented in Section~\ref{sec:sparse_ldl}, combines the above approaches in an algorithm for implicit sparse LDL factorization with cost $O(n\tau^{\omega-1})$ where $\tau$ is the treewidth of the graph associated with the matrix.
-The same complexity is achieved for sparse LU. \end{itemize} While these matrix factorization algorithms may be combined with some forms of pivoting, quantifying stability remains an open question for all of them.
+In the subsequent sections, we present our contributions, \begin{itemize} \item in Section~\ref{sec:nsldl}, we present a new algorithm for LDL factorization of saddle point systems, adapting Schilders' null-space method so as to reduce the problem to rectangular LU and dense LDL factorization of blocks, \item in Section~\ref{sec:app_ldl_strassen}, we give a dense LDL algorithm with $O(n^\omega)$ arithmetic complexity for $n\times n$ matrices and the same saddle-point/LU reduction in low-rank recursive cases, \item our main contribution, presented in Section~\ref{sec:sparse_ldl}, combines these ingredients in an implicit sparse LDL factorization with cost $O(n\tau^{\omega-1})$, where $\tau$ is the treewidth of the graph associated with the matrix; the same bound also gives sparse LU through the off-diagonal embedding above, \item in Section~\ref{sec:inverse_butterfly}, we prove complementary rank bounds for $A^{-1}$ and derive an exact butterfly factorization on the balanced binary tree hierarchy obtained from a tree decomposition. \end{itemize} While these matrix factorization algorithms may be combined with some forms of pivoting, quantifying stability remains an open question for all of them.